-Sustainability and quality of life are at the heart of the PUSH vision and ensuring sustainable growth is a central theme of the Solent LEP’s growth strategy for the sub-region.
+Sustainability and quality of life are a key to ensuring sustainable growth – and is a central theme of the Solent Local Enterprise Partnership’s growth strategy.
 Important aspects of ensuring sustainable growth are the issue of energy and the opportunity presented by the growth in the green economy.

-In terms of energy, the UK imports 27% of its energy and this is set to rise to more than 50% by 2020.
-Within the Solent, 96% of energy comes from outside of the sub-region.
+Within the Solent area, 96% of energy comes from outside of the sub-region.
 This represents money flowing out of the Solent economy, households and businesses.
 In addition, it represents a potential energy security threat to the sub-regional economy, particularly with increased reliance on energy from unstable parts of the world.
 Energy efficiency or lack of, is also a factor in the competitiveness of the sub-regions businesses and the increasing rates of fuel poverty experienced by the residents of South Hampshire.

 At the same time, there are potential energy opportunities for South Hampshire to exploit which could have a significant economic impact in terms of growth, jobs and energy security.
 Potential exists for large scale schemes such as offshore wind (Isle of Wight and Dorset) and tidal power (Solent) that utilise marine engineering skills which are a sub-regional strength, as well as smaller energy schemes on shore such as energy from waste and household / micro generation.
 In addition, local companies could benefit and jobs be created in improving the energy efficiency of the sub-regions commercial and residential properties, whilst also improving competiveness of businesses, benefiting household incomes and tackling fuel poverty.

 The green economy also represents a source of potential sustainable growth for South Hampshire.
 Globally the low-carbon goods & services market is worth £3.2 trillion, employs 28 million people and is growing by 4% a year.
-Within the UK the environmental economy has grown consistently by 5% per year throughout the recession and this is set to rise to 6.4% in 2014.
+Within the UK, the environmental economy has grown consistently by 5% per year throughout the recession.
 South Hampshire has particular strengths within green technologies with world class institutions, conducting ground breaking research, representing a potential source of growth.
 In addition, it has a skills mix which gives potential for exploitation of this sector, natural assets that place it in a good position, and some young, growing innovative companies within fields such as tidal energy, LED lighting, energy from waste, recycling, energy efficiency, ICT and construction.

 - To support and promote the development of the Green Economy and in particular, new Low Carbon & Green Technology, capitalising on the world class research in the sub-region in to green technologies and turning these in to business opportunities, growth and jobs as well as supporting strong manufacturing

-- To support the generation of Secure, Renewable & Low Carbon Energy in the Solent ensuring economic benefits, energy security and decarbonisation
+- To support the generation of secure, renewable and low carbon energy in the Solent ensuring – economic benefits, energy security and decarbonisation

 Achievements to Date